bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^12^ “This is my commandment, that you love one another, even as I have loved you. ^13^ Greater love has no one than this, that someone lay down his life for his friends. ^14^ You are my friends if you do whatever I command you. ^15^ No longer do I call you servants, for the servant doesn’t know what his lord does.
 But I have called you friends, for everything that I heard from my Father, I have made known to you. ^16^ You didn’t choose me, but I chose you and appointed you, that you should go and bear fruit, and that your fruit should remain; that whatever you will ask of the Father in my name, he may give it to you.

 ^17^ “I command these things to you, that you may love one another. ^18^ If the world hates you, you know that it has hated me before it hated you. ^19^ If you were of the world, the world would love its own.
-But because you are not of the world, since I chose you out of the world, therefore the world hates you. ^20^ Remember the word that I said to you: ‘A servant is not greater than his lord.’^*^ If they persecuted me, they will also persecute you.
+But because you are not of the world, since I chose you out of the world, therefore the world hates you. ^20^ Remember the word that I said to you: ‘A servant is not greater than his lord.’^^ If they persecuted me, they will also persecute you.
 If they kept my word, they will also keep yours. ^21^ But they will do all these things to you for my name’s sake, because they don’t know him who sent me. ^22^ If I had not come and spoken to them, they would not have had sin; but now they have no excuse for their sin. ^23^ He who hates me, hates my Father also. ^24^ If I hadn’t done amongst them the works which no one else did, they wouldn’t have had sin.
 But now they have seen and also hated both me and my Father. ^25^ But this happened so that the word may be fulfilled which was written in their law, ‘They hated me without a cause.’+ 15:25 Psalm 35:19; 69:4
 ^[15:20 John 13:16]

-^26^ “When the Counsellor^*^ has come, whom I will send to you from the Father, the Spirit of truth, who proceeds from the Father, he will testify about me. ^27^ You will also testify, because you have been with me from the beginning.
+^26^ “When the Counsellor^^ has come, whom I will send to you from the Father, the Spirit of truth, who proceeds from the Father, he will testify about me. ^27^ You will also testify, because you have been with me from the beginning.
 ^[15:26 Greek Parakletos: Counsellor, Helper, Advocate, Intercessor, and Comforter.]

 # 16
 ^1^ “I have said these things to you so that you wouldn’t be caused to stumble. ^2^ They will put you out of the synagogues.
-Yes, the time is coming that whoever kills you will think that he offers service to God. ^3^ They will do these things^*^ because they have not known the Father nor me. ^4^ But I have told you these things so that when the time comes, you may remember that I told you about them.
+Yes, the time is coming that whoever kills you will think that he offers service to God. ^3^ They will do these things^^ because they have not known the Father nor me. ^4^ But I have told you these things so that when the time comes, you may remember that I told you about them.
 I didn’t tell you these things from the beginning, because I was with you. ^5^ But now I am going to him who sent me, and none of you asks me, ‘Where are you going?’ ^6^ But because I have told you these things, sorrow has filled your heart. ^7^ Nevertheless I tell you the truth: It is to your advantage that I go away; for if I don’t go away, the Counsellor won’t come to you.
 But if I go, I will send him to you. ^8^ When he has come, he will convict the world about sin, about righteousness, and about judgement; ^9^ about sin, because they don’t believe in me; ^10^ about righteousness, because I am going to my Father, and you won’t see me any more; ^11^ about judgement, because the prince of this world has been judged.
 ^[16:3 TR adds “to you”]

 ^12^ “I still have many things to tell you, but you can’t bear them now. ^13^ However, when he, the Spirit of truth, has come, he will guide you into all truth, for he will not speak from himself; but whatever he hears, he will speak.
-He will declare to you things that are coming. ^14^ He will glorify me, for he will take from what is mine and will declare it to you. ^15^ All things that the Father has are mine; therefore I said that he takes^*^ of mine and will declare it to you.
+He will declare to you things that are coming. ^14^ He will glorify me, for he will take from what is mine and will declare it to you. ^15^ All things that the Father has are mine; therefore I said that he takes^^ of mine and will declare it to you.
 ^[16:15 TR reads “will take” instead of “takes”]

 ^16^ “A little while, and you will not see me.
 Again a little while, and you will see me.”